Ahmad-Buqaileh/Cool-projects/README.md

-Welcome, in this repo I will post ML and DL projects.
+# Welcome, in this repo I will post ML (Machine Learning), DL (Deep Learning), and other types of projects.
-Have fun coding!
+### Feel free to explore, contribute, and learn!